maykar/plex_assistant/README.md

 Here's an example to add to the commands "next" and "previous" with alternatives:
 ```
-"skip forward":"next", "skip back":"previous"
+"full speed ahead":"next", "reverse full power":"previous"
 ```
-Using this config would allow you to say "skip forward" or "next" to go to the next track and "skip back" or "previous" to go to the previous.
+Using this config would allow you to say "full speed ahead" to go to the next track and "reverse full power" to go to the previous.
+You can still use the default commands as well.

 Another use example would be if you have multiple Star Trek series, but want a specific one to play when you just say "Star Trek":
 ```